San Marino Island

 There are also a number of private schools in the area, such as Rabbi Alexander S. Gross Hebrew Academy, St. Patrick Catholic School, and Mechina High School.

-The Venetian Causeway connects San Marino Island to mainland Miami Beach.
-Public transportation is a reliable form of transportation in Miami Beach.
+The Venetian Causeway connects the Venetian Islands to mainland Miami Beach island and mainland Miami.
+Public transportation is a reliable way of getting around in the area.
 Many Metrobus lines connect to downtown Miami and the Metrorail.
 The Metrobus is also popular among commuters.

 There’s also the Airport-Beach Express, a direct-service bus line that brings passengers from Miami International Airport to various points in South Beach.